So you have decided to take a family vacation and have decided that it is going to be at Walt Disney World.

 In a series of articles I take a look at some topics with the help of veteran Disney travelers to give you some advice:

-Thanks to everyone who gave so many great points, I appreciate you taking the time to contribute to this article.
-Walt Disney World is a great place and you can find more information about trip planning at everyone's sites:
+I want to thank everyone who I interviewed had for all their great contributions, Walt Disney World is a great place and you can find more information about trip planning at their various sites:

 You can find more about Stuart Sternberg at his website, WDWFANZONE.